Ekvo/Leetcode-problems/Leetcode-Problems-List/0001-Two-Sum/TwoSum.md

 ## 1. Two Sum => [original page](https://leetcode.com/problems/two-sum/description/)
    Easy ---> Solved

-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+Given an array of integers nums and an *integer target*, return *indices of the two numbers such that they add up to **target***.

-You may assume that each input would have exactly one solution, and you may not use the same element twice.
+You may assume that each input would have **exactly one solution**, and you may not use the same element twice.

 You can return the answer in any order.

 Example 1:

 Input: nums = [2,7,11,15], target = 9

 Output: [0,1]

 Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].

 Example 2:

 Input: nums = [3,2,4], target = 6

 Output: [1,2]

 Example 3: